Tom-Finke/complex_fibonacci_visualization/README.md

 This project visualizes complex fibonacci numbers both in 3d and 2d graphs.

+# Intsallation

+Install Dependencies:

+`pip(3) install -r requirements.txt`

+# Usage

+Run `python(3) fibo_visualization.py`
+You have to specify how your graph should look at the end of the script in advance

 Images can be saved by clicking the "save" icon in the pyplot gui created by the python script.

 A Graph can be created by calling the draw function of fibo_visualization.py